Japan's Rakuten shares fall 6% after reports of wireless network delay

 Rakuten will offer services to just 5,000 customers without charge from October, the original date for the full rollout, Nikkei and other Japanese media reported without citing sources.
 The reports said the commercial launch would take place next spring.

-Rakuten did not immediately respond to a request for comment.
+Rakuten did not respond to a request for comment.

 A delay would mark a major setback to billionaire founder and Chief Executive Hiroshi Mikitani’s ambitions to shake up Japan’s telco market.